alext29/go-priam/README.md

  * For restoring from backup, sstableloader requires access to all cassandra nodes via local subnet on port 9042.
 You may need to set up port-forwarding using `ssh -fNT -L` if needed.
  * Make sure incremental_backups is set to true in cassandra.yaml file (restart cassandra after changing config file).
 If this is not set incremental backup would not do anything.

+## Backup

+Backup operation generates timestamps based on current time.
+The code would barf if monotonicity of backup timestamps cannot be maintained.

 ### Full Backup:
 `go-prium [OPTIONS] -keyspace <KEYSPACE> backup`